ganrad/openai-api-router/README.md

    #
    ```

-   Use Azure portal to verify the API Gateway container image is stored in the respective repository (`az-oai-api-gateway`).
+   Use Azure portal to verify the API Gateway container image was stored in the respective repository (`az-oai-api-gateway`).